Rob Dow

 Rob Dow (born September 7, 1981) is a Canadian soccer coach and a former soccer player.
-He is the head coach of the Vermont Catamounts men's soccer team; a position he has held since 2017.
-He led the University of Vermont Catamounts soccer team to victory in the 2024 NCAA championships.
+He is currently the head coach of the Penn State Nittany Lions.

-Dow has also coached for the University of Maine, Mayville State University, Dean College, and Southern New Hampshire University.
+Dow has also coached for the University of Maine, Mayville State University, Dean College, Southern New Hampshire University, and Vermont, whom the latter he led to victory in the 2024 NCAA championships.
 He is a graduate the University of Maine, and earned his master's degree at North Dakota State University.